jgille/dropwizard-monitoring/README.md

 Reporting service health
 ------------------------

-Apart from proving endpoints which a monitoring tool can poll, you can also push service health and metadata on a regular basis.
+Apart from providing endpoints which a monitoring tool can poll, you can also push service health and metadata on a regular basis.
 It works pretty much the same way as the Dropwizard metrics reporters, you configure a list of reporters each having a frequency (how often to check health and report it).